saivijayy/Task-2/README.md

 Jenkins CI/CD Pipeline for Task 2
 Overview
-This repository contains the implementation of a simple Jenkins pipeline for automating the build and deployment of a Docker application.
+This repository contains the implementation of a simple Jenkins pipeline for automating the build and deployment of a Dockerized application.
 The pipeline includes the following stages:

 Build: Builds the Docker image for the application.

-Test: Runs any tests if required.
+Test: Runs tests (if required).

 Deploy: Deploys the application to the target environment.